James Koenig, Principal

 Classes are held Monday through Friday in classrooms staffed by teachers who not only provide academic instruction, but also emphasize the skills needed to improve in attendance and behavior.
 The Safe and Civil Schools Organization has Identified Gateway Community School as a model school for its effective implementation of the CHAMPS program, a research-based positive behavioral support system that has helped transform the campus into a safe learning environment where staff and students respect each other and have a common interest in teaching and learning.

-Our Junior High School program is designed for sixth, seventh and eighth grade students and emphasizes academic support, basic core subject area instruction, and improving attendance and behavior.
+Our Middle School program is designed for sixth, seventh and eighth grade students and emphasizes academic support, basic core subject area instruction, and improving attendance and behavior.
 We work together with students and parents to design an educational plan, which enables the students to return to their districts of residence or graduate from the eighth grade.
 Classes meet daily Monday through Friday, and in some cases, independent study is provided when parents and teachers decide that it is a more appropriate placement.
 Our dedicated staff seeks to serve the academic, social and emotional needs of our early teen students.

 Gateway Community School